Tpichardo/Tpichardo/README.md

 # Hi, I'm Talía!

-I’m passionate about wellness and excited to bring my tech skills to roles that leverage technology to develop products that genuinely improve people's well-being and quality of life.
+An experienced IT professional with a background in IT support, education, and programming.
+Skilled in troubleshooting technical issues while ensuring users feel heard, empowered, and supported.
+Adept at breaking down complex concepts into clear, actionable solutions, making technology more accessible.

-Lately, I've been diving into neuroscience, calisthenics, and herbal medicine just for fun.
+I'm passionate about wellness, and always curious and eager to learn so lately, I've been diving into neuroscience, calisthenics, and herbal medicine just for fun.

 ## Information Technology Projects:
 - osTicket (Support Ticketing System)